-Currently our visitors are required to wear masks when in our building.
+Currently our visitors are NOT required to wear masks when in our building.

 As always, p

 - Have suspected or confirmed SARS-CoV-2 infection or other respiratory infection (e.g., those with runny nose, cough, sneeze).